galenguyer/docker-demo/README.md

 global system.
 Use `pip install -r requirements.txt`

 ### Running Your App
 First, make sure Redis is installed and running.
-On Debian/Ubuntu, this can be done with `sudo apt install debian`
+On Debian/Ubuntu, this can be done with `sudo apt install redis`

 You can run your app with the following command: `gunicorn demo:APP --bind=localhost:5000`